Josiah-praise/CeloPong/docs/dev-notes/note-81-leaderboard-events.md

 - Legacy alias kept temporarily: `rankingsUpdate`
 - Request event from client: `getLeaderboard`
 - Payload: Array of `{ name, rating, wins, losses }`

+## Compatibility Plan

+1. Emit both `leaderboardUpdate` and `rankingsUpdate` on the backend.
+2. Update the frontend to listen to both while logging deprecation warnings.
+3. Remove the legacy event when telemetry confirms there are zero references.